Azure/azure-cli-extensions/src/quantum/README.rst

    [0,0]     0.25000000   ▐█████                  |
    [0,1]     0.75000000   ▐████████████████       |

-The output shows a histogram with the frequency a specific results was measured.
-In the example above the result `[0,1]` was observed 75% of the times.
+The output shows a histogram with the frequency a specific result was measured.
+In the example above, the result `[0,1]` was observed 75% of the times.